Mary in Islam: Birth

 More recent scholarship by Angelika Neuwirth has argued that far from a genealogical mistake, the Quranic account is to be understood two-fold, first as a Meccan telling (Surat al-Maryam) and later a politicized Medinan retelling (Surat al-Imran) of the same account—in its second form being a theological response to Christian objections to the initial Quranic account by incorporating polysemy found in Medinian Judaism.
 In her view the accounts draw on Christian traditions preserved in Byzantine hymns (Note: In addition to the usual traditions of the apocryphal intertexts identified) as sources.
 The complexities navigated by the accounts are mainly related to the patriarchal authority of the House of Abraham and the Quran's apocryphal adoption of the possibly competing House of Imran defined by its female members, as well as an adoption of a general concept of the Holy Family.
-The ultimate solution of the retelling process was an account which allowed prophetic revelation surrounding motherhood and scripture—which the Christian tradition attributes to Mary—to be recast as أمّ الکتاب originating with Muhammad—with the Abrahamic prophetic lineage also being moved from the Holy Family to Muhammad himself.
+The ultimate solution of the retelling process was an account which allowed prophetic revelation surrounding motherhood and scripture—which the Christian tradition attributes to Mary—to be recast as أمّ الکتاب originating with Muhammad, with the Abrahamic prophetic lineage also being moved from the Holy Family to Muhammad himself.
 Michael Marx further builds on this analysis and identifies the Quranic account as a retelling of Mary as the Temple from the Christian tradition as Mary in the Temple.
-Thus in an attempt to eliminate the allegorical prerogatives of the Christian story to avoid the conclusion of a deified Christ, only traces of pre-Islamic Mariology remain in the text.
+Thus, in an attempt to eliminate the allegorical prerogatives of the Christian story to avoid the conclusion of a deified Christ, only traces of pre-Islamic Mariology remain in the text.
 Such a purposeful deviation from Christian accounts is further supported by Wensinck's argument regarding the figurative speech of the Quran and the Islamic tradition:

 Maryam is called a sister of Hārūn and the use of these three names Imrān, Hārūn and Maryam, has led to the supposition that the Kur'ān does not clearly distinguish between the two Maryams of the Old and the New Testaments.
 It is not necessary to assume that these kinship links are to be interpreted in modern terms.
 The words "sister" and "daughter", like their male counterparts, in Arabic usage can indicate extended kinship, descendance or spiritual affinity.
 Muslim tradition is clear that there are eighteen centuries between the Biblical Amram and the father of Maryam.

-Similarly, Stowasser concludes that "to confuse Mary the mother of Jesus with Mary the sister of Moses and Aaron in the Torah is completely wrong and in contradiction to the sound Hadith and the Qur'anic text as we have established".
+Similarly, Stowasser concludes that "to confuse Mary the mother of Jesus with Mary the sister of Moses and Aaron in the Torah is completely wrong and in contradiction to the sound Hadith and the Quranic text as we have established".